ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

     ssh username@ganesh.genomecenter.ucdavis.edu

-For people who use Windows, please open the application called "PuTTY" and go through the set up accordingly.
+For people who use Windows, please open the application called "PuTTY" (or MobaXterm, or Linux bash shell on Windows 10),  and go through the set up accordingly.

 After logging in, we are on the head node of the computing cluster. **The one most important thing to remember is that NEVER to run jobs on the head node.** To avoid this, we have to get on to one of the computing nodes, where the jobs are supposed to be run.
 The following command is how we do it.

-    srun --time 4:00:00 -n 1 -mem 8000
+    srun --time 4:00:00 --reservation=workshop -n 1 --mem 1000 --pty /bin/bash

 Another important command to remember while using command line is ^C (Control key and the letter C at the same time).
 This helps us to get the prompt back in the case when we want to stop a command.